-There are a number of ways to browse the job opportunities on CoolWorks.
+There are a number of ways to browse opportunities and discover exciting job opportunities on CoolWorks.
 This video provides a brief introduction on how to use CoolWorks to find your next adventure.

 Tips on Using the Search Bar